 Depression and stress warning to Surrey workers

-The illness can result in a drop in productivity, a diminution in efficiency and can result in frequent or long-term sick leave and may be responsible for accidents and high staff turnover.
+The illness can result in a drop in productivity, a reduction in efficiency, may be responsible for accidents and high staff turnover, and can result in frequent or long-term sick leave.

 Depression is a medical disorder just like high blood pressure, diabetes or asthma.
 It's an abnormal mood associated with specific and reversible chemical changes in the brain.
 Depression is not a sign of weakness, nor is it a state you can just snap out of.

 Nobody is immune to depression and it can happen at any age.
-In fact, between 10 and 20 per cent of individuals will develop depression at some point in their life, although not all seek depression treatment.
+In fact, between 10% and 20% of individuals will develop depression at some point in their life, although not all seek depression treatment.

 For many people, depression is triggered by a stressful event, alcohol or drug use, problems stemming from adolescent addictions or an unresolved long-term difficulty.
 However, in some people that undergo depression treatment, there is no obvious trigger.

-Employers need to be aware of the signs and symptoms of depression; the causes and the possible interventions.
-They must be sure a sufferer receives the help he or she needs and what to expect in terms of support, once they return to work.
+Employers need to be aware of the signs and symptoms of depression as well as the causes and possible interventions.
+They must be sure a sufferer receives the help that he or she needs and what to expect in terms of support, once they return to work.